potpissers/Potpissers-purpur/CONTRIBUTING.md

 ## Understanding Patches

 Unlike the Purpur API and its implementation, modifications to Paper and Minecraft source files are done through patches.
-These patches/extensions are split into different three different sets of two categories, which are formatted like so:
+These patches/extensions are split into three different sets of two categories, which are formatted like so:

-Under `purpur-api-generator`:

-- `paper-patches` (applies to the `paper-api/` git repo)
-    - `sources`: Per-file patches to Paper API Generator classes;
-    - `features`: Larger feature patches that modify multiple Paper API Generator classes.

 Under `purpur-api`: